For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

-The Cut tested a host of tinted moisturizers.
+Tinted moisturizers are a happy medium between full-coverage foundations and not wearing makeup at all; it’s the “dress with pockets” of the makeup world, if you will.
+A good tinted moisturizer is your skin but better — barely detectable but glowing and natural.
+To truly find the best tinted moisturizers out there, the Cut tested a host of them.
 We checked for hydration efficacy, coverage levels, and shade offerings.
 We took notes on the finish and smell of each formula.
-From there, we found six great tinted moisturizers that are sure to please everyone.
+From there, we spoke with experts and found 15 tinted moisturizers that are sure to please everyone.

-Laura Mercier is a tinted moisturizer pioneer.
-She launched her original in 1996 with one thought in mind: would French women wear this?
+Laura Mercier is a tinted-moisturizer pioneer.
+She launched her original in 1996 with one thought in mind: Would French women wear this?
 It was so light and unobtrusive that it turned out they would.
 The cream is moisturizing, but it’s not thick.
-I think anyone in the market for a lightweight tinted moisturizer will be happy with this formula, and with 15 shades to choose from, no one is getting left out.
+We think anyone in the market for a lightweight tinted moisturizer will be happy with this formula, and with 15 shades to choose from, no one is getting left out.

 If you’re more of a “dewy, glow-y” person, allow me to introduce you to Hourglass.
 Its tinted moisturizer was the most moisturizing of this group, and it executes a perfect “lit-from-within” glow.
 I had no trouble applying the other moisturizers with my hand, but I found that Hourglass’s ultra-creamy texture spread a lot more easily with a foundation brush.
 It provides coverage similar to a regular foundation, and though the hyaluronic acid-packed formula is a must-have for dry skin, my naturally oily face was a bit too shiny for my liking.

 The One With the Best Coverage